DerekPascarella/ByteSearch/README.md

 This utility will recursively scan through a folder (and all of its subfolders) to find any files containing a specific byte-string, or the contents of a specific binary file.

 ## Current Version
-ByteSearch is currently at version [1.2](https://github.com/DerekPascarella/ByteSearch/raw/main/byte_search.exe).
+ByteSearch is currently at version [1.3](https://github.com/DerekPascarella/ByteSearch/raw/main/byte_search.exe).

 ## Changelog
+* Version 1.3 (2022-11-11)
+  * Added support for returning multiple matches found in a single file.
 * Version 1.2 (2022-08-30)
   * Fixed bug in implementation of `--quick` option.
 * Version 1.1 (2022-08-29)